KTheXIII/app-controlled-drone/README.md

 This is a school project that we decided to make.
 This contain the android app, server and a client that's on the drone.
 In this project you'll need android studio, Python installed.

-Note, this project is meant to use for testing only.
+Note, this project is meant to be use for testing only.